 The original IND granted by the FDA in March of 2010 allowed the Company to proceed with a Phase I clinical trial having five (5) cohorts culminating in a maximum dose of 50 mg/m2.
 However, in November of 2012, the Company announced that since there had been no evidence of significant toxicity from treatment of patients with L-Grb-2, the Company requested the FDA to allow higher dosing in patients.
 The Principal Investigator for the clinical trial, in consultation with Bio-Path's Board of Directors (the "Board"), advised that with the absence of any real toxicity barriers, the Company should continue to evaluate higher doses of L-Grb-2.
 The absence of significant toxicity provides a significant opportunity for the Company to test higher doses in patients in order to find a dose that provides maximum potential benefit and duration of anti-leukemia effect.
 These actions were approved and a revised protocol is in place allowing higher dosing.
-The Company announced in June of 2013 that it completed Cohort 5, successfully treating three patients at a dose 60 mg/m2 and currently has two evaluable patients.
-The Company is currently awaiting drug resupply to complete Cohort 6.
+The Company announced in June of 2013 that it completed Cohort 5, successfully treating three patients at a dose of 60 mg/m2, which had been increased from 50 mg/m2 in the revised protocol.
+The Company has enrolled patients in Cohort 6 for treatment at a dose of 90 mg/m2, has two (2) evaluable patients and is currently treating another patient.
+Assuming the current patient successfully completes the treatment cycle the Company will be able to close Cohort 6.
 To date, there has been no evidence of significant toxicity from treatment of patients with L-Grb-2 in our Phase I clinical trial.